-Table 8: General Commands
+Table 7: General Commands

-Command Function Mode prompt Customizes the CLI prompt GC reload Restarts the system at a specified time, after a specified delay, or at a periodic interval GC enable Activates privileged mode NE quit Exits a CLI session NE, PE show history Shows the command history buffer NE, PE configure Activates global configuration mode PE disable Returns to normal mode from privileged mode PE reload Restarts the system immediately PE show reload Displays the current reload settings, and the time at which next scheduled reload will take place PE end Returns to Privileged Exec mode any config. mode exit Returns to the previous configuration mode, or exits the CLI any mode prompt This command customizes the CLI prompt.
+Command Function Mode prompt Customizes the CLI prompt GC reload Restarts the system at a specified time, after a specified delay, or at a periodic interval GC enable Activates privileged mode NE quit Exits a CLI session NE, PE show history Shows the command history buffer NE, PE configure Activates global configuration mode PE disable Returns to normal mode from privileged mode PE reload Restarts the system immediately PE show reload Displays the current reload settings, and the time at which next scheduled reload will take place PE end Returns to Privileged Exec mode any config. mode exit Returns to the previous configuration mode, or exits the CLI any mode help Shows how to use help any mode ?
+Shows options for command completion (context sensitive) any mode prompt This command customizes the CLI prompt.
 Use the no form to restore the default prompt.